-In this paper, we show that the incremental approach for Delaunay triangulation, and many other problems, is indeed parallel and leads to work-efficient polylogarithmic-depth (time) algorithms for the problems.
+for the problems.
 The results are based on analyzing the dependence graph (more accurately the distribution of dependence graphs over the random order).
-This technique has recently been used to analyze the parallelism available in a variety of sequential algorithms, including the simple greedy algorithm for maximal independent set [12], the Knuth shuffle for random permutation and list/tree contraction [75], greedy graph coloring [54], and correlation clustering [64].
+This technique has recently been used to analyze the parallelism available in a variety of sequential algorithms, including the simple greedy algorithm for maximal independent set [7], the Knuth shuffle for random permutation [66], greedy graph coloring [45], and correlation clustering [55].
 The advantage of this method is that one can use standard sequential algorithms with modest change to make them parallel, often leading to very simple parallel solutions.
-It has also been shown experimentally that the incremental approach leads to practical parallel algorithms [11], and to deterministic parallelism [11, 20].
-Subsequent to the publication of the conference version of this paper [13], Alistarh et al. [2, 3] have shown that several parallel incremental algorithms have strong theoretical guarantees using relaxed schedulers.
-Furthermore, we have recently followed up on the work presented in this paper, and have shown that the randomized incremental algorithms for convex hull, half-space intersection, and finding the intersection of a set of unit circles have logarithmic dependence depth whp, which leads to work-optimal polylogarithmic-depth algorithms for these problems [15].
-We have also shown that some algorithms in this paper can be write-efficient [14], which is motivated by the recent NVRAM technologies that writes to main memory are more costly than reads [7, 9, 10].
+It has also been shown experimentally that the incremental approach leads to practical parallel algorithms [6], and to deterministic parallelism [6, 12].

-The contributions of the paper are summarized as follows.
+The contributions of the paper can be summarized as follows.

 - 1. We describe a framework for analyzing parallelism in randomized incremental algorithms.
 We consider three types of dependences (Type 1, 2, and 3), and give general bounds on the depth of algorithms with for each type (Section 2). - 2.
-We show that randomly ordered insertion into a binary search tree is inherently parallel, leading to an almost trivial comparison sorting algorithm taking $O(\log n)$ depth and $O(n \log n)$ work (i.e.,

-- n processors), both with high probability on the priority-write CRCW PRAM (Section 3).
-We know of no previous description and analysis of this parallel algorithm. - 3.
-We show that an offline variant of Boissonnat and Teillaud's [21] randomized incremental algorithm for Delaunay triangulation in d dimensions has dependence depth $O(d \log n)$ with high probability (Section 4).
-We then describe a way to parallelize the algorithm, which leads to a parallel version with $O(d \log n \log^ n)$ depth with high probability, and $O(n \log n + n^{\lceil d/2 \rceil})$ work in expectation, on the CRCW PRAM.
+We show that randomly ordered insertion into a binary search tree is inherently parallel, leading to an almost trivial comparison sorting algorithm taking $O(\log n)$ depth and $O(n \log n)$ work (i.e., n processors), both with high probability on the priority-write CRCW PRAM (Section 3).
+Surprisingly, we know of no previous description and analysis of this parallel algorithm. - 3.
+We show that an offline variant of Boissonnat and Teillaud's [13] randomized incremental algorithm for Delaunay triangulation in d dimensions has dependence depth $O(d \log n)$ with high probability (Section 4).
+We then describe a way to parallelize the algorithm, which leads to a parallel version with $O(d \log n \log \log n)$ depth with high probability, and $O(n \log n + n^{\lceil d/2 \rceil})$ work in expectation, on the CRCW PRAM.
 This is the first incremental construction of Delaunay triangulation with optimal work and polylogarithmic depth.
 This problem has been open for 30 years, and is important since most implementations of parallel Delaunay triangulation use the incremental approach, but none of them have polylogarithmic depth bounds.
 Surprisingly, our algorithm is very simple. - 4.
-We show that classic sequential randomized incremental algorithms for constant-dimensional linear programming, closest pair, and smallest enclosing disk have shallow dependence depth (Section 5).
+We show that classic sequential randomized incremental algorithms for constant-dimensional linear programming, closest pair, and smallest enclosing disk have shallow dependence depth

+- (Section 5).
 This leads to very simple linear-work and polylogarithmic-depth randomized parallel algorithms for all three problems. - 5.
 We show that by relaxing dependences (i.e., allowing some to be violated), two random incremental graph algorithms have (reasonably) shallow dependence depth.
-The relaxation increases the work, but only by a constant factor.
-We apply the approach to generate efficient parallel versions of Cohen's algorithm [28] for least-element lists (Section 6.1) and Coppersmith et al.'s algorithm [32] for strongly connected components (SCC, Section 6.2).
+The relaxation increases the work, but only by a constant factor in expectation.
+We apply the approach to generate efficient parallel versions of Cohen's algorithm [20] for least-element lists (Section 6.1) and Coppersmith et al.'s algorithm [24] for strongly connected components (SCC, Section 6.2).
 In both cases we improve on the previous best bounds for the problems.
-Least-element lists have applications to tree embeddings on graph metrics [18, 42], and estimating neighborhood sizes in graphs [29].
-Coppersmith et al.'s SCC algorithm [32] is widely used in practice [6, 55, 76, 79].
+Least-element lists have applications to tree embeddings on graph metrics [10, 34], and estimating neighborhood sizes in graphs [21].
+Coppersmith et al.'s SCC algorithm [24] is widely used in practice [4, 46, 67, 70].
 In this paper, we analyze the parallelism of this algorithm, which had been a long-standing open question.
-This algorithm was later implemented and shown experimentally to be practical by Dhulipala et al. [36].
+This algorithm was later implemented and shown experimentally to be practical by Dhulipala et al. [28].